Table of Contents[Hide][Click to Show]

-Here’s a news flash: Airline travel with kids isn’t all that bad.
+Here’s a news flash: Flying with kids isn’t all that bad.
 Really.
-Airports have gotten a lot more family friendly.
+Airports have gotten a lot more family friendly even as airlines have gotten less so.
 These tips for navigating airports with kids will help, even at the height of the holiday rush.
+And the airline tips will help make the flight as good as it can be.

 Airports have gotten more family friendly.
 There are family bathrooms, nursing rooms, play areas for little ones, restaurants with high chairs and kid menus and apps to help you find it all.

 But that doesn’t mean flying with a baby or toddler or even a tween or teen is a slam dunk.
 There are rules and hurdles and crowds.
 Especially at the height of the holiday season.
-These holiday travel tips will help you keep the holiday spirit, even during a layover.
+These holiday travel tips will help you keep the holiday spirit, through the airport, during the flight and even during a layover.

 Airport security made easier